 To make matters worse there’s a whole list of charges and different lenders can have different names for each.
 Here’s a rundown of what you need to know.

 Fees charged when you apply for a mortgage

 A booking fee is charged upfront and pays for ‘booking’ the loan while your application goes through.
 It can also be known as an ‘application’ or ‘reservation’ fee.
-A booking fee is usually around £99 but can be slightly higher while some lenders don’t charge it at all.
 It won’t be refunded if you end up not taking the mortgage out.

 An arrangement fee is what you pay for the lender to set up your mortgage.
-Arrangement fees vary significantly and you could be charged up to £2,000, although the average is about £1,000.
+Arrangement fees vary significantly.

 You can usually choose between paying the arrangement fee upfront and adding it to the mortgage but it will ultimately cost more to do the latter as you will pay interest on it.